 The majority of our volunteers stay with a local host family with at least one other volunteer.

-In the case of a bigger group of volunteers or our High School Specials, we’ll organise shared same-sex accommodation in host families (who are able to accommodate the numbers), hotels, shared apartment and homestays.
+In the case of a bigger group of volunteers or our High School Specials, we’ll organise shared same-gender accommodation in host families (who are able to accommodate the numbers), hotels, shared apartment and homestays.
 For our High School Specials, we’ll have members of our staff staying with them to provide continued supervision through the night.

 How do you select their host families?